Resources

 The Treaty Authority is responsible for making sure that negotiating parties follow the rules in the Treaty Negotiation Framework.

-The Database is where public and private information is held about Treaty negotiations.
+The Register is where public and private information is held about Treaty negotiations.
 This includes public information such as who is negotiating a Treaty, the Country it will cover and the status of negotiations.

 Not all information about Treaty negotiations will be public.